TufferDaze/RoR2_PoppyMod/README.md

 ## TODO
 * Tweak for better network play.
 * Stop voicelines from overlapping/interrupting each other.
-* Add other skills.
 * Add skin-unique animations.
 * Add something secret. ;)

 ## Patch Notes
 `1.2.3`
+* **PLEASE DELETE OLD CONFIG FILE**
 * Fixed a bug where Iron Ambassador would not fire in multiplayer games
 * Iron Ambassador cooldown is now refunded if it fails to fire on all checks
+* Changed how force is applied by Keeper's Verdict
+* Keeper's Verdict now correctly sends enemies into the stratosphere(adjustable in mod config/settings)
 * Fixed a bug where the Mastery Emote would only trigger on multiplayer hosts
+* Fixed a bug where an error would be thrown upon interacting with the Shieldy pickup while having Squid Polyps
 * Poppys can no longer trigger each others purchase voicelines
-* Idle and purchase voicelines now only require the player to be out of danger rather than out of combat
+* Idle and purchase voicelines now only require the player to be out of danger(not taking damage) rather than out of combat(not using skills)
 * Added new voicelines for Mithrix fight

 `1.2.2`